SpinalHDL/VexRiscv/README.md

 make clean run IBUS=IBUS_SIMPLE DBUS=DBUS_SIMPLE CSR=no MMU=no DEBUG_PLUGIN=no MUL=no DIV=no
 ```

-## Interactive debug of the simulated CPU via GDB and OpenOCD (Verilator sim)
+## Interactive debug of the simulated CPU via GDB, OpenOCD and Verilator sim
 It's as described to run tests, but you just have to add DEBUG_PLUGIN_EXTERNAL=yes in the make arguments.
 Work for the GenFull, but not for the GenSmallest as this configuration has no debug module.